opendatalab/DocLayout-YOLO/README.md

 ### Data Preparation

-1. specify data root path
+1. specify  the data root path

 Find your ultralytics config file (for Linux user in ```$HOME/.config/Ultralytics/settings.yaml)``` and change ```datasets_dir``` to project root path.